conda-forge/pvxs-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `pvxs` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `pvxs, pvxslibs` can be installed with `conda`:

 ```
-conda install pvxs
+conda install pvxs pvxslibs
 ```

 or with `mamba`:

 ```
-mamba install pvxs
+mamba install pvxs pvxslibs
 ```

 It is possible to list all of the versions of `pvxs` available on your platform with `conda`: